Also see Frank Berto's article "Sunset for SunTour" -- highly recommended. -- John Allen]

 Cateye was one of the first companies to make a reliable cyclecomputer, and remains the world's leading maker of cyclecomputers.

 Cateye also makes lighting equipment of various sorts.
-Like everything else Caeye makes, it is of very high quality.
+Like everything else Cateye makes, it is of very high quality.

 Long the leading brake manufacturer.
 Dia Compe invented the "safety lever", and reached an agreement with the Swiss Weinmann company, permitting Dia Compe to make knockoffs of the very popular Weinmann brakes, in return for letting Weinmann use Dia Compe's "safety levers."